OlleMattsson/ts-template/README.md

 Fork it!

 Github does not allow forking repos you already own.
-See workarounds below.
+See forking workarounds below.

+## installation

+`npm install`

-### gh cli
+## Fork with gh cli

 This repo is a "template".
 It can be conveniently forked into a new repository using the github cli.